What Is Tadalafil?

 |---|---|---|---|

-- Tablets are taken by mouth, with or without food.
+- Take tablets orally, with or without food.

-- High-fat meals may slow the onset but do not reduce effectiveness.
+- Large, high-fat meals may delay the onset but do not impact efficacy significantly.

-- 5 mg once daily, regardless of timing of intercourse.
+- 5 mg once daily, irrespective of sexual activity.

 Tips for Best Results

-- Take at the same time daily (for daily dosing) to maintain steady levels.
+- Take daily doses at the same time for steady blood levels.

 | Risk | How to Reduce/Manage |